Acrylamide: Toxicity and carcinogenicity

 Acrylamide can arise in some cooked foods via a series of steps by the reaction of the amino acid asparagine and glucose.
 This condensation, one of the Maillard reactions, followed by dehydrogenation produces N-(D-glucos-1-yl)-L-asparagine, which upon pyrolysis generates some acrylamide.

 The discovery in 2002 that some cooked foods contain acrylamide attracted significant attention to its possible biological effects.
-IARC, NTP, and the EPA have classified it as a probable carcinogen, although epidemiological studies (as of 2019) suggest that dietary acrylamide consumption does not significantly increase people's risk of developing cancer.
+The International Agency for Research on Cancer (IARC), the U.S. National Toxicology Program (NTP), and the U.S. Environmental Protection Agency (EPA) have classified it as a probable carcinogen, although epidemiological studies (as of 2019) suggest that dietary acrylamide consumption does not significantly increase people's risk of developing cancer.

 Europe

-According to the EFSA, the main toxicity risks of acrylamide are "Neurotoxicity, adverse effects on male reproduction, developmental toxicity and carcinogenicity".
+According to the European Food Safety Authority (EFSA), the main toxicity risks of acrylamide are "Neurotoxicity, adverse effects on male reproduction, developmental toxicity and carcinogenicity".
 However, according to their research, there is no concern on non-neoplastic effects.
-Furthermore, while the relation between consumption of acrylamide and cancer in rats and mice has been shown, it is still unclear whether acrylamide consumption has an effect on the risk of developing cancer in humans, and existing epidemiological studies in humans are very limited and do not show any relation between acrylamide and cancer in humans.
+Furthermore, while the relation between consumption of acrylamide and cancer in rats and mice has been shown, it is still unclear whether acrylamide consumption has an effect on the risk of developing cancer in humans, and existing epidemiological studies in humans are very limited and do not show any relation between acrylamide and cancer.
 Food industry workers exposed to twice the average level of acrylamide do not exhibit higher cancer rates.

 United States

 Acrylamide is classified as an extremely hazardous substance in the United States as defined in Section 302 of the U.S. Emergency Planning and Community Right-to-Know Act (42 U.S.C.
 11002), and is subject to strict reporting requirements by facilities which produce, store, or use it in significant quantities.

 Acrylamide is considered a potential occupational carcinogen by U.S. government agencies and classified as a Group 2A carcinogen by the IARC.
-The Occupational Safety and Health Administration and the National Institute for Occupational Safety and Health have set dermal occupational exposure limits at 0.03 mg/m^{3} over an eight-hour workday.
+The Occupational Safety and Health Administration (OSHA) and the National Institute for Occupational Safety and Health (NIOSH) have set dermal occupational exposure limits at 0.03 mg/m^{3} over an eight-hour workday.

+Following the Safe Drinking Water and Toxic Enforcement Act, products in the state of California containing acrylamide had been placed with a warning label explaining that the product contained the chemical and that it was known to cause cancer, birth defects, and reproductive harm.
+However, starting in 2019, the California Chamber of Commerce challenged the warning label believing it violated first amendment rights.
+In June of 2025, a Federal District Court In California ruled that the warning label was unconstitutional.